metablaster/WindowsFirewallRuleset/README.md

 - NET Framework 3.5 is automatically installed on Windows, to make sure you have [.NET 3.5 enabled](https://docs.microsoft.com/en-us/dotnet/framework/install/dotnet-35-windows-10), see control panel option on that link.
-- You may want to have git to check out for updates, to easily switch between branches or to contribute code.
+- You might want to have git to check out for updates, to easily switch between branches or to contribute code.
 - VS Code is preferred and recommended editor to navigate project and edit the scripts for your needs or for contribution, any other editor is of course your choice.